polca/premise/README.md

 ### Nature of IAM-Based Scenarios

-IAMs, such as REMIND, IMAGE, and TIAM-UCL, simulate socio-technical transitions by combining models of the economy, energy systems, land use, and climate.
+IAMs, such as REMIND, IMAGE, MESSAGE, TIAM-UCL, and GCAM, simulate socio-technical transitions by combining models of the economy, energy systems, land use, and climate.
 They are used to create scenarios aligned with the Shared Socioeconomic Pathways (SSPs) and climate trajectories, such as the Representative